-In order for contestants to be considered for AMP-sponsored funding for the American Public Power Association's 2015 Lineworkers Rodeo, they must participate in AMP's 2014 Rodeo event.
+July 29.
+As a reminder, in order for contestants to be considered for AMP-sponsored funding for the American Public Power Association's 2015 Lineworkers Rodeo, they must participate in AMP's 2014 Rodeo event.

-Registration forms (contestant, volunteer, sponsor/vendor, and banquet), event descriptions and more information are available on the AMP website at http://amppartners.org/amp-lineworkers-rodeo/.
-Please contact Jennifer Flockerzie at rodeo@amppartners.org or 614.540.0853 with questions.
+More information regarding the Rodeo is available on the AMP website at http://amppartners.org/amp-lineworkers-rodeo/.
+Please contact Jennifer Flockerzie at rodeo@amppartners.org or 614.540.0853 with questions or to register for the event.